FastGA/fast-genetic-algorithms/README.md

 Usage
 =====

-Our mutation operator is implemented in the class **FastMutationOperator**.
+Our mutation operator is implemented in the class **FastMutationOperator**, along with the abstract class **BaseMutationOperator** (which you shouldn't use directly but rather subclass to your own classes if needed) and the class **OnePlusOneMutationOperator** (which, as the name suggests, is an implementation of the (1+1) EA).
 In a python shell, type

     from fastga import FastMutationOperator